 As always, if you have questions for my guest, you’re welcome to reach out through the links in the show notes.
-If you have questions for me, visit audiobrandingpodcast.com where you’ll find a lot of ways to get in touch.
-Plus, subscribing to the newsletter will let you know when the new podcasts are available and what the newest audio chats will be about.
-If you’re getting some value from listening, the best ways to show your support are to share this podcast with a friend and leave an honest review.
-Both those things really help – and I’d love to feature your review on future podcasts.
+If you have questions for me, visit audiobrandingpodcast.com, where you’ll find a lot of ways to get in touch.
+Plus, subscribing to the newsletter will let you know when the new podcasts are available, along with other interesting bits of audio-related news.
+And if you’re getting some value from listening, the best ways to show your support are to share this podcast with a friend and leave an honest review.
+Both those things really help, and I’d love to feature your review on future podcasts.
+You can leave one either in written or in voice format from the podcast’s main page.
+I would so appreciate that.

 Episode Summary